12 of the Best Resources for Teaching Children to Code

 At its simplest, coding is telling a computer what you want it to do, which involves typing in step-by-step commands for the computer to follow.
 There are lots of different coding languages, each one designed with precise things in mind.

-Code powers our digital world: every computer, website, smartphone app, tablet, video game and even washing machine relies on code in order to work.
+Code powers our digital world: every computer, website, smartphone app, tablet, video game and even washing machine relies on code to work.
 Coders are the architects, engineers and builders of the digital age.

 Coding isn’t just a skill but a complete way of thinking that seasons our reasoning.